cgkineo/adapt-inspector/README.md

 # Inspector

-An extension to inspect details of elements.
+**Inspector** is an extension to inspect the details of Adapt elements.

 ## Installation